Administration of Justice Program Contacts

-- apply laws and procedures for the collection and use of all forms of evidence for the purpose of criminal prosecutions.
+- apply laws and procedures for the collection and utilization of evidence for the purpose of criminal prosecutions.

-- identify and explain the purpose and authority of of the local, state, and federal courts systems.
+- identify and explain the purpose and authority of the local, state, and federal courts systems.

-- identify and explain the purpose and authority of all law enforcement agencies at the local, state, special district, and federal level.
+- identify and explain the purpose and authority of law enforcement agencies at the local, state, and federal levels.

 - recognize, understand, and acquire a sensitivity to the diverse cultures in our society and how this diversity impacts the criminal justice system.

 Associate in Arts Degree (AS)

 The Administration of Justice Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.